CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ### Example

 ```
-cumulus@leaf01:mgmt:~$ nv set
+cumulus@leaf01:mgmt:~$ nv set interface swp1 ptp timers announce-interval -1
 ```

 ## nv set interface \<interface-id\> ptp timers sync-interval

-The mean SyncInterval for multicast messages.
-It's specified as a power of two in seconds.
+The interval between PTP synchronization messages on an interface.
+You specify the value as a power of two in seconds.

 ### Usage